 CBD has the potential to help alleviate diseases and disorders

-Scientific research has shown that CBD has the potential to help alleviate a number of diseases and disorders, including epilepsy, mood disorders, chronic pain, anti-inflammatory and neurodegenerative diseases, but further research is required to discover conclusive results.
+Scientific research has shown that CBD products have the potential to help alleviate a number of diseases and disorders, including epilepsy, mood disorders, chronic pain, anti-inflammatory and neurodegenerative diseases, but further research is required to discover conclusive results.
 Differences in individual physiology make this difficult, and means that CBD and other cannabinoids affect people differently.
-As such, people find CBD to be more or less effective than others so it’s important to find the dose most effective for you.
+As such, people find CBD products to be more or less effective than others so it’s important to find the dose most effective for you.

 Figure 3: Schematic representing, on the left side, the stimuli and potential sources of endocannabinoids that are present in the circulation and, on the right side, the potential targets of endocannabinoids, together with the cannabinoid receptor subtype that is involved.
 7.

 If you are satisfied with the simpler explanation of how CBD and the eCS work, you can move on to the next section here.
 The following section describes CBD and THC within the eCS in more scientific detail.

 CBD and THC and the eCS – the more complicated story

 The way in which different cannabinoids interact with the CB1 and CB2 receptors and the varying physiological reactions that occur are highly complex.
 Not only do different cannabinoids cause different reactions when they bind with CB1 or CB2 receptors, the effects can differ, and sometimes be contradicting, depending on the location in the body.
 8.